hejohns/gradescope-utils/README.txt

 DESCRIPTION
        Collection of scripts for gradescope stuff

-       Each file should contain its own documentation
+       Each file should contain its own documentation (the perl scripts will use POD, which can be read with perldoc, or "./script-name --help")

-       Below is just a overview
+       Below is just an overview

        originally a port of <https://github.com/eecs490/Assignment-8-Gradescope>
        during W22